Mike Yung: America's Got Talent

 Yung passed the audition for America's Got Talent and made it to the quarterfinals.
 He performed "Thinking Out Loud" by Ed Sheeran in the quarterfinals.
 Yung was eliminated in the semifinals where he performed " Don't Give Up on Me" by Solomon Burke.

 After America's Got Talent

 Yung released "Alright" as a single on January 12, 2018, along with a lyric video.
 On March 2, 2018, Yung announced a Kickstarter fundraiser for the album, where he had raised $90,000, enough for an EP, as of October 2018.

 On July 28, 2018, Yung started his Never Give Up Tour.

-In August 2018, Dutch DJ/producer Martin Garrix confirmed in an interview to be working with Yung on a new song which will be released on November 1, 2018 titled "Dreamer".
-The song was released on that day and made a tribute to Mike's late wife Lydia, who had died earlier that year.
+In August 2018, Dutch DJ/producer Martin Garrix confirmed in an interview to be working with Yung on a new song, which was released on November 1, 2018, titled "Dreamer".
+The song paid tribute to Mike's late wife Lydia, who had died earlier that year.

+Yung appears as himself in the short film The Singers, released in 2025.
+The film won Best Live Action Short Film at the 98th Academy Awards.